Skip to main content

 When Gen AI is an integral part of the assessment and students are expected to use it, apply the green category.

-Whichever category your assessments fall under, reasonable adjustments must be made under the Equality Act (2010) for students who need them.
+Whichever category your assessments fall under, assessments should be inclusive be design.
+However, reasonable adjustments must be made under the Equality Act (2010) for students who need them.